|Yulan Magnolia - Magnolia denudata|

 The Yulan magnolia is native to the mountains and valleys of China.
-USDA zones: 5A through 9A
+Zones: 5A through 9A

 Most magnolias are natural understory plants and grow well in shade.
 They will, however, thrive and often flower better when placed in sunny areas.
 While some magnolias tolerate moist conditions, most prefer a well-drained soil rich in organic matter.
 The plants will grow best in soil with a pH range of 5.5 to 6.5.
 Since magnolia wood is somewhat brittle, they should be placed in an area protected from strong winds.
 Heavy wet snows can easily break branches, especially on evergreen magnolias .